 Don’t get me wrong, I love making Instant Pot soup recipes.
 They are flavorful and you can’t beat the dump-and-go factor.
 But it is my grandma who shared the love for the process – sweating the vegetables and bringing flavors of simple ingredients in a pot.

 Pasta e fagioli means “pasta and beans”.
 So literally, the only required ingredients are pasta and beans.
-The rest is what you have on hand and if you add lots of veggies it becomes a minestrone.
+The rest is what you have on hand and if you add lots of veggies it becomes hearty minestrone soup.
 I am going to let you in on a secret- soups were invented by poor people out of necessity:)

 So, here is my take on this Italian classic.
 It is easy, flavorful and absolutely delicious!